Dr Luigi Ombrato

 Biography

-During my PhD in the lab of Prof. Maria Pia Cosma, first at the Telethon Institute for Genetics and Medicine (TIGEM, Naples, Italy) and then at the Centre for Genomic Regulation (CRG, Barcelona, Spain), I used the induced pluripotent stem cell (iPSc) technology to study the molecular mechanisms promoting somatic cell reprogramming.
-Next, I joined the lab of Dr. Ilaria Malanchi at The Francis Crick Institute (London, UK).
-During my postdoc, I developed a new labelling tool to study how the tumour microenvironment supports cancer growth in metastasis.
-The use of this method allowed me to identify the parenchymal tissue cells as a new component in the metastatic niche.
-In 2020 I started my group at the Barts Cancer Institute, Queen Mary University of London (London, UK).
-The theme of our work is to study the interactions between immune cells in metastasis initiation.
+I completed my PhD in the lab of Prof. Maria Pia Cosma, first at the Telethon Institute for Genetics and Medicine (TIGEM, Naples, Italy) and then at the Centre for Genomic Regulation (CRG, Barcelona, Spain), where I used the induced pluripotent stem cell (iPSc) technology to study the molecular mechanisms of somatic cell reprogramming.
+Our work was among the first to highlight the role of epigenetic changes in this process.